 When a sound wave comes out of your speakers, it doesn’t directly reach your ears.
-It propagates in all directions and de-intensifies according to the distance.
-This phenomenon is named the “inverse law”.
-Logically, the louder an instrument is within a mix, the closer to the listener it will appear to be.
+It propagates in all directions and de-intensifies according to the distance (“inverse law”).
+Therefore, the louder an instrument is within a mix, the closer it will appear to be…

 Gain can alter the way we perceive sound.

-To deliver a quality mix, the positioning of the studio monitors matters.
-Ideally, an equilateral triangle (same distance) should be formed between the producer and the speakers and between the speakers themselves.
+To deliver a quality mix, ideally, an equilateral triangle (same distance) should be formed between the producer and the speakers.

-An equilateral triangle should be formed between the producer and the speakers and between the speakers themselves.
+An equilateral triangle should be formed between the producer and the speakers.

 The process of finding the problematic frequencies and remediating to the latter is called “frequency masking”.
 This process is not always as straightforward as it seems because it requires calculations and compromises on the producer’s side.

 To help producers with this process, frequency charts are available on the internet.
-However, most of the time these are not accurate because they rely on synthesized timbres, processing and effects which considerably modify the original timbre.
-Instead of relying on a frequency range of instruments, you should rely on 7 fixed EQ octaves.
+However, most of the time these are not accurate because they rely on synthesized timbre.
+Instead of relying on a frequency range of instruments, you should rely on 7 fixed EQ octaves!

-Fabfilter Pro Q2, one of the most famous modern-day EQing plugins.
+Fabfilter Pro Q2, one of the most famous EQing plugins.

 The 1st Octave – from 20 Hz to 80 Hz

-40 Hz and under is a frequency area occupied by the lowest frequencies of a kick drum and the bass.
+40 Hz and under = lowest frequencies of a kick drum and the bass.